 So your bike’s been stolen.
 I know, I know.
 But resist the urge to put your fist through a wall or collapse in tearful heap.
-Instead, pull yourself together and get on with the following 9 steps.
+Instead, pull yourself together and get on with the following 10 steps.

 They can help you get your bike back.
-Even if they don’t, at least you’ll know you did everything you could!
+Even if they don’t, at least you’ll know you did everything you possibly could!
 And if you need to buy a new bike, they’ll make that a bit easier too.

-There’s actually loads of websites and social media profiles that have been specifically set up to help you here.
+There’s loads of websites and social media profiles that have been specifically set up to help you here.
 Let them know your bike’s been stolen and they’ll send out tweets to their followers who will keep their eyes peeled for your bike.
-So what are these sites?

 2. List your bike as stolen

-If you haven't already registered with one of these organisations, it’s not too late.
-You can still add the details after a theft.
+And if you haven't already registered, don't worry: you can still add your bike after a theft.
 Simply create an account and add the make, model, serial number and any other information you have.

 You do know your serial number don’t you?
 If not and you’ve still got a bike, go and find it now.
 It will only take 5 minutes and will save you a load of problems and possibly a lot of money later on.

-2. Report the theft to the police
+3. Report the theft to the police

 File a police report as soon as possible.
 This is really important.
 You might not have insurance.
 You might think the police will do nothing.
 You might think it’s a waste of time.

 But the fact is that almost half of stolen bikes are eventually recovered by the police.
-And the only reason that only 5% of stolen bikes are returned to their owners is that the police can’t link the bikes to the owners.
+And the only reason that just 5% of stolen bikes are returned to their owners is that the police can’t link the bikes to the owners.

 But if they recover a stolen bike and you’ve filed a report with a serial number, they’ll link it to you and you’ll get your bike back!

-It will also give the police a more accurate picture of the extent of bike theft where you live so that hopefully they’ll be able to allocate more resources to it.
+Filing a report will also give the police a more accurate picture of the extent of bike theft where you live so that hopefully they’ll be able to allocate more resources to it.